 Now, Roger has a very interesting story.
-I definitely encourage you to watch the video I’ve included below where he goes more in-depth about his background, but for the Coles Notes version Roger is so passionate about educating others about retirement planning because of his mom.
+I definitely encourage you to watch the video I’ve included below where he goes more in-depth about his background, but for the Coles Notes version, Roger is so passionate about educating others about retirement planning because of his mom.

 You see, he was raised by a single mom who worked tirelessly to provide for her family.
 Her plan was to work hard today so she could relax and enjoy life in retirement.
 Unfortunately, she passed away at an early age and was never able to experience that quiet and calm retired life she always dreamed of.

 Roger believes you shouldn’t work hard today for a better tomorrow.
 You should work hard today for a better today, and a better tomorrow.
-The traditional idea of retirement is that we all work hard and save as much as we can so once we retire at 65+ we can finally enjoy the fruits of our labour.
+The traditional idea of retirement is that we all work hard and save as much as we can so that once we retire at 65+ we can finally enjoy the fruits of our labour.

-But that’s not realistic is it?
+But that’s not realistic, is it?
 Not one of us can predict how long we’ll live, or if we’ll be physically able or healthy enough to have that perfect retired life we see in all those life insurance ads in our twilight years.

 Instead of holding out to travel the world in retirement, why not take a year off from work to travel now, then go back to work after?
 My friend Stephanie Williams, who was one of my first podcast guests, does this every six months and I know more of us could be doing this too.